-Skills needed are standard reading comprehension and ability to study for passing quizzes and posting comments on forums.
-Beyond that, there are few homework assignments.
-Composition ability is needed for writing a homily, the Master’s Thesis, and the Doctorate Dissertation; however, we provide sufficient instruction for those.
+Skills needed are standard reading comprehension and ability to study for passing quizzes and and ability to post comments on forums.
+Within the few homework assignments, composition ability is needed for writing short sermons, the Master’s Thesis, and the Doctorate Dissertation (sufficient instruction included).

 What if I don’t have my Bachelor’s Degree?

-Ignite University and Seminary features a bridge program for students who have not yet earned a Bachelor Degree and would like to earn a Master of Divinity.
+Ignite University and Seminary features our IUS Bridge/MDiv Program for students who have not yet earned a Bachelor Degree and would like to earn a Master of Divinity.